Batcave: Creation

-The Batcave first became part of the Batman mythos in the 1943 15-chapter movie serial Batman starring Lewis Wilson.
+The Batcave first became part of the Batman mythos in the 1943 15-chapter serial Batman starring Lewis Wilson.
 In this version, as later in the comics, it is a small cave with a desk and rock walls lit up by candles.
 Behind the desk is a large black bat symbol.
 The cave is connected to a crime lab.
 Bats were depicted as flying around the cave, although only their shadows are visible.
 Batman uses these bats as a scare tactic to make an apprehended enemy reveal information.
 To prevent the enemy from escaping, an iron door covers the exit.

 The comics originally only portrayed a secret tunnel that ran underground between Wayne Manor and a dusty old barn where the Batmobile was kept.
 Later, in Batman #12 (August–September 1942), Bill Finger mentioned "secret underground hangars".
 In 1943, the writers of the first Batman film serial gave Batman a complete underground crime lab and introduced it in the second chapter, entitled "The Bat's Cave".
 The entrance was via a secret passage through a grandfather clock and included bats flying around.

 Bob Kane, who was on the film set, mentioned this to Finger who was going to be the initial scripter on the Batman daily newspaper strip.
 Finger included with his script a clipping from Popular Mechanics that featured a detailed cross-section of underground hangars.
 Kane used this clipping as a guide, adding a study, crime lab, workshop, hangar and garage.
 This illustration appeared in the Batman "dailies" on October 29, 1943, in a strip entitled "The Bat Cave!".

-In this early version, the cave itself was described as Batman's underground study and, like the other rooms, was just a small alcove with a desk and filing cabinets.
+In this early version, the cave was described as Batman's underground study and, like the other rooms, was just a small alcove with a desk and filing cabinets.
 Like in the film serial, Batman's symbol was carved into the rock behind the desk and had a candle in the middle of it.
 The entrance was via a bookcase which led to a secret elevator.

-The Batcave was also featured and expanded on in the 1949 serial Batman and Robin starring Robert Lowery.
+The Batcave was also featured and expanded on in the 1949 serial Batman and Robin.
 In this serial, there are filing cabinets and the cave now has a crime lab built in.
 The cave also contains the first incarnation of a batphone.

 The Batcave made its comic book debut in Detective Comics #83 in January 1944.